nodejs/node-gyp/README.md

    To use the native ARM64 C++ compiler on Windows on ARM, ensure that you have Visual Studio 2022 [17.4 or later](https://devblogs.microsoft.com/visualstudio/arm64-visual-studio-is-officially-here/) installed.

-It's advised to install following Powershell module: [VSSetup](https://github.com/microsoft/vssetup.powershell) using `Install-Module VSSetup -Scope CurrentUser`.
+It's advised to install the following PowerShell module: [VSSetup](https://github.com/microsoft/vssetup.powershell) using `Install-Module VSSetup -Scope CurrentUser`.
-This will make Visual Studio detection logic to use more flexible and accessible method, avoiding Powershell's `ConstrainedLanguage` mode.
+This will make Visual Studio detection logic use a more flexible and accessible method, avoiding PowerShell's `ConstrainedLanguage` mode.

 ### Configuring Python Dependency